nhatfield/hnt_monitor/docs/scheduling.md

 # Scheduling

+The default settings on collections are good for most use cases.
+If you find that you need to change the intervals, you have the option to do so.

 **Scheduling: without docker**

 You can update the frequency of the data collection in the conf file `hnt_monitor.conf`.
 The intervals are in (seconds).